iannesbitt/readgssi/README.md

 ```bash
 readgssi -i DZT__001.DZT -p 5 -s auto -c viridis -m
 ```
-The above command will cause `readgssi` to save and show a plot named "DZT__001_100MHz.png" with a y-size of 6 inches at 150 dpi (`-p 6`) and the autostacking algorithm will stack the x-axis to some multiple of times shorter than the original data array for optimal viewing, approximately 2.5\*y (`-s auto`).
+The above command will cause `readgssi` to save and show a plot named "DZT__001_100MHz.png" with a y-size of 6 inches at 150 dpi (`-p 6`) and the autostacking algorithm will stack the x-axis to some multiple of times shorter than the original data array for optimal viewing on a monitor, approximately 2.5\*y (`-s auto`).
 The plot will be rendered in the viridis color scheme, which is the default for matplotlib.
 The `-m` flag will draw a histogram for each data channel.
 ![Example 1a](https://github.com/iannesbitt/readgssi/raw/master/examples/1a.png)
 ![Example 1a histogram](https://github.com/iannesbitt/readgssi/raw/master/examples/1a-h.png)